mgfxer/ComfyUI-FrameFX/README.md

 ## Dynamic Animated Weights Helper

-Many of my nodes work in a lockstep ecosystem of using Hold Frames + Transition Length + End Padding Frames.
-This works across Plain Text, Blip and Florence caption prompt travel, transition creation, slideshow creation, QR Mask Mode.
+Outputs operate on the common princple of many of my nodes: Hold Frames + Transition Length + End Padding Frames.
+These values specify the length of the animation to be created.

 My Dream Zoom workflow also interpolates live prompts on the concept of hold and transition frames.